crguezl/mocha-chai-sinon--example/README.md

       * master        # Simple example
-        sinon         # Example of mocking with sinon karma         # Example of how to use karma
+        sinon         # Example of mocking with sinon karma         # Example of how to use karma travis        # Example of how to use karma with travis

 To install dependencies: